How Mental Health First Aid training helped a Bristol-based business

 Mental Health First Aid (MHFA) training is gaining momentum, but does it really make a difference?
-Definitely, according to Simon Newing, MD of Bristol-based digital agency Focus.
+Yes, according to Simon Newing, MD of Bristol-based digital agency Focus.

 ‘Mental health is on everyone’s lips right know but I don’t know of many agencies like ours who are really taking it seriously,’ says Simon.
 ‘We want to create a supportive, productive working environment so we took action.’